dmakogon/decodedconf2016/polyglotpersistence/README.md

 I demo'd several databases using Database-as-a-Service.
 With DBaaS, there's no need to administer any VM's or install database software.
 Everything is taken care of for you.
 Here's a quick rundown on DBaaS available to you within the various database categories.

 ### Relational
 Ok, no, we didn't see a relational database demo.
-However, you should be aware that Azure provides a relational database service. as a service.
+However, you should be aware that Azure provides SQL Server database, as a service.

 **SQL Database.** SQL Database is based on SQL Server V12.
 Aside from various scale options, it also supports DTU pooling, allowing multiple databases to share DTU resources.